Kelvinlby/MinecraftPythonAPI/README.md

-# python-api
- Python API for controlling Minecraft
+# Minecraft Python API
+This is a simple Fabric mod that provides an API for Python script to control your Minecraft instance.

+### Installation Requirements
+- Loader: Fabric
+- Version: 1.21.5